metagenomics/denbi-nanopore-training/docs/polishing/medaka/pilon.rst

 Further polishing with pilon
 ----------------------------

-Before we have a look on the results, we will further polish with pilon.
+We will further polish with pilon.

 As usual, we need to map the data to the assembly and run several pilon rounds::